natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/DB-7%20(Great%20Britain).md

 '''Pros:'''

-* Fast for its rank and role.
+* Fast and manoeuvrable for its size and role
-* Decent bomb load (4 x 500 lb).
+* Decent bomb load (4 x 500 lb)
-* Has offensive armaments (4 x 7.5 mm machine guns).
+* Has offensive armaments (4 x 7.5 mm machine guns)
-* Good amount of rounds for the offensive armament (2,000 rounds, 500 per gun).
+* Good amount of rounds for the offensive armament (2,000 rounds, 500 per gun)
-* Can soak up damage from and return to base with an engine out.
+* Can soak up damage from and return to base with an engine out
-* Can go up to 434 mph or 700 km/h IAS in a dive and maintain control.
+* Can go up to 700 km/h or 434 mph IAS in a dive and maintain control

 '''Cons:'''

-* Armament, both offensive and defensive, can become inadequate tougher enemies.
+* Armament, both offensive and defensive, can become inadequate against tougher enemies
-* Prone to fires.
+* Prone to fires

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->